 - You can plant water's edge plants - also called 'marginals' - and oxygenating plants now.
 Avoid those that are invasive and those that are banned.
 Stick to those that are native, or are closely related to, our native plants.
 Here's some more inspiration:

 - Birds need fresh, clean water to drink and bathe.
-Provide a regularly refilled birdbath.
-But position it where birds can escape quickly into safe cover away from cats and predatory birds.
+Ensure birdbaths are regularly refilled when the weather hots up!
+Position baths where birds can escape quickly into safe cover away from cats and predatory birds.

 - Feed hedgehogs with a little cat food but take care that you aren’t encouraging too many foxes.
 Talk to your neighbours about creating a “Hedgehog Highway” between gardens by making holes in fences for hedgehogs to use.

-- Encourage lots of insects into your garden to provide food for wildlife and pollinate your crops.
+- It's easy to encourage insects into your garden when you provide the right flowers, and in return, they will pollinate your crops and increase yields.
 Plant or sow flowers that have single blooms and a long flowering period.

 - The Chelsea Chop!
 Professional gardeners extend the flowering period of hardy perennial plants by cutting part of some plants down now.
 This delays flowering on the cut part and extends the display!